truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 ## Services

 TrueCommand offers limited control over system services.
+Click on the **Services** button <mat-icon _ngcontent-igf-c221="" role="img" fontset="mdi" class="mat-icon notranslate mdi mdi-toolbox-outline mat-icon-no-color" aria-hidden="true" data-mat-icon-type="font" data-mat-icon-name="mdi-toolbox-outline" data-mat-icon-namespace="mdi"></mat-icon> on the system settings menu to display the list of services on the selected system.
+The **Services** window displays the current status of the service.

-Users can't currently edit service parameters, but can set them to start on boot, as well as start, stop, and restart them.
+Users can't currently edit service parameters, but can set them to start on boot, stop, start and restart them.

 ![TrueCommandSystemSettingsServices](/images/TrueCommand/TrueCommandSystemSettingsServices.png "System Settings Services")

 ## Delete

-TrueCommand offers limited control over system services.
-Users can't currently edit service parameters, but can set them to start on boot, as well as start, stop, and restart them.
+Click the **Delete** button <i class="material-icons" aria-hidden="true" title="Delete">delete</i> on the system settings menu to delete the selected system from TrueCommand.
+A confirmation window displays prompting you to confirm by selecting the **Confirm** checkbox and then click **OK** to delete the system.
+Click **CANCEL** to close the window without deleting the selected system.

 ![TrueCommandSystemSettingsDelete](/images/TrueCommand/TrueCommandSystemSettingsDelete.png "System Settings Delete")